perekietka/cs-field-guide/text/pl/rozdzialy/grafika-komputerowa.md

 {button link="http://www.csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-arrow/CG-arrow-matrix.html?info=You%20can%20type%20the%20scaling%20matrix%20into%20this%20interactive%20to%20see%20what%20it%20does%20(replace%20the%20ones%20with%20twos).%20The%20top%20left-hand%20value%20just%20means%20multiply%20all%20the%20%3Cem%3Ex%3C/em%3E%20values%20by%202,%20and%20the%20bottom%20right%20one%20means%20multiply%20all%20the%20%3Cem%3Ey%3C/em%3E%20values%20by%202.%20For%20the%20meantime,%20leave%20the%20translate%20values%20as%200.&quiz=2%200%200%200%200%202%200%200%200%200%202%200%200%200%200%201" text="Kliknij, aby uruchomić interaktywne narzędzie."}

-(Na tym etapie czytania przewodnika warto pracować z dwoma okanmi przeglądarki: w jednym czytasz tekst, a w drugim pracujesz z narzędziem.)
+(Na tym etapie czytania przewodnika warto pracować z dwoma oknami przeglądarki: w jednym czytasz tekst, a w drugim pracujesz z narzędziem.)

 Zmień liczby w macierzy na takie: